-- And then there was the time an unemployed Homer saw a "Help Wanted" sign, planned to steal it so the store proprietor would have to pay him to make a new one, only for the proprietor to show Homer what he did to scammers like him... by hiring him.
+- And then there was the time an unemployed Homer saw a "Help Wanted" sign, planned to steal it so the store proprietor would have to pay him to make a new one, only for the proprietor to show Homer what he did to scammers like him... by immediately hiring him.

-- Dishonest John, the villain in nearly every Beany And Cecil cartoon.
+- Beany and Cecil: Dishonest John, the villain in nearly every cartoon.
 He even runs a used car dealership some of the time.

 - Danger Mouse: "The Man From Gadget" had DM and Penfold subjected to the dubious quality of the wares of Egregious M. Murphy, senior sales rep for Gadgets Incorporated.

 - Wait Till Your Father Gets Home has Harry decide to buy a new car, and he finally buys one from a crooked dealer who has a horrible service department and sells car equipped with defective parts.

 - My Little Pony: Friendship Is Magic: Flim and Flam start off as a Shout-Out to Robert Preston's character from The Music Man.
 They're charming, fast-talking, and will sell anything for a quick bit, including "health tonic" that may or may not simply be apple juice and beet leaves.
 Subverted with the Cider Squeezy 6000, which actually was a legitimate, working machine.